taccisum/c_demos/fork_and_exec/README.md

-# fork and print
+# fork and exec

-fork a new child process and print greeting.
+fork a new child process and exec binary file.

 # How